 Asia Minor refugee compensation, two-front

-The Greek state established multiple post-Lausanne committees to assess the property losses of expelled Asia Minor Greeks.
-The Jeannopoulos household pursued claims on both sides simultaneously.
-The general Greek Refugee Compensation Committee assessed Lazaros’s Soma estate at 3,330 Turkish gold pounds on February 27, 1925 — about 22 kg of raw gold equivalent.
-A subsequent more granular review by the Assessment Committee of Soma (Diocese of Ephesus, headquartered in Thessaloniki) on October 2, 1925 itemized the underlying estate: a house and lot in Soma town; about 200 stremmata of farms (Sultan grape vineyards, olive groves, fruit orchards, fig and mulberry, rose fields, poplar coppice); partial ownership of three different community water mills; a motorized engine; medical practice equipment and a scientific library; 3,000 units of olive oil; bank-vault contents.
-The picture is of a prosperous regional physician’s estate, with Lazaros’s original declaration of about 14,000 Turkish gold pounds approved at only ~23% of claim — a typical Greek-state outcome with the post-Lausanne system.
+The Greek state set up multiple post-Lausanne committees to assess the property losses of expelled Asia Minor Greeks.
+The Jeannopoulos household pursued claims on both sides of the family simultaneously.
+The general Greek Refugee Compensation Committee assessed Lazaros’s Soma estate at 3,330 Turkish gold pounds on February 27, 1925 — about 22 kg of raw gold, or roughly $2.5 million today in gold-equivalent wealth.
+A more granular review by the Assessment Committee of Soma (Diocese of Ephesus, headquartered in Thessaloniki) on October 2, 1925 itemized the underlying estate: a house and lot in Soma town; about 200 stremmata of farms (Sultan grape vineyards, olive groves, fruit orchards, fig and mulberry, rose fields, poplar coppice); partial ownership of three different community water mills; a motorized engine; medical practice equipment and a scientific library; 3,000 units of olive oil; bank-vault contents.
+The picture is of a prosperous regional physician’s estate.
+Lazaros had originally declared a loss of about 14,000 Turkish gold pounds — call it $10 million today — and the Committee approved roughly 23% of it.
+A typical Greek-state outcome with the post-Lausanne system.

 Separately, the Pergamon Assessment Committee, based in Mytilene, was pursued for Eftyhia’s Karamitrou-side property — her father Sofianos Karamitrou’s lost Bergama estate.

-The 1928 Sofianos letters from Piraeus document the operational machinery in detail.
-The earliest, June 30, 1928, reports a 53,260-drachma compensation payout to Eftyhia (~50,400 net after fees), of which 20,000 drachmas was disbursed initially to one Panagiotakis Georgelas per Lazaros’s instructions, and the balance to “the inheritors of Achilles Karamitrou” — likely Eftyhia’s deceased brother on the Karamitrou Pergamene side, whose own heirs were sharing in the family compensation track.
-Subsequent letters (July and September 1928) cover postal bonds insured to London (232 total), a Pergamon Assessment Committee 3,220-drachma payout, a sliding-scale retention system (75% / 25% on small claims to 95% / 5% on large), and Alexandria as an alternate disbursement channel.
+The 1928 Sofianos letters from Piraeus document the operational machinery in painstaking detail.
+The earliest, June 30, 1928, reports a 53,260-drachma compensation payout to Eftyhia — about $110,000 in today’s money, gold-equivalent — netting roughly 50,400 drachmas ($105,000) after fees.
+Of that, 20,000 drachmas ($42,000) was disbursed initially to one Panagiotakis Georgelas per Lazaros’s instructions, and the balance allocated to “the inheritors of Achilles Karamitrou” — likely Eftyhia’s deceased brother on the Karamitrou side, whose own heirs were sharing in the family compensation track.
+Subsequent letters (July and September 1928) cover 232 postal bonds insured to London (about half a million dollars in face value at today’s gold), a 3,220-drachma payout (~$6,700) from the Pergamon Assessment Committee, a sliding-scale retention system (75% / 25% on small claims up to 95% / 5% on large), and Alexandria, Egypt as an alternate disbursement channel.
 The financial operation was distributed across New York, Piraeus, Mytilene, London, and Alexandria, sustained over years.

 A handwritten letter draft in Lazaros’s own hand, dated October 23, 1926, New York, is the earliest preserved sample of his writing in the family archive.
 It references Karamitrou matters and a figure called “Great Alexander” (Μέγας Αλέξας) — almost certainly the same Uncle Alekos who reappears a decade later in the 1937 Mytilene law-office correspondence.